Back Pain and Neck Pain

 Most people with back pain can recover without surgery.
 Treatment includes pain medications, anti-inflammatory drugs, steroid injections, applied heat or cold, rest, traction, support, massage and physical therapy.

-Exercises to stretch and strengthen muscles can help prevent further problems.
+Exercises to stretch and strengthen muscles can help prevent further back pain problems.
 Walking and swimming are both good exercises for strengthening and protecting the spine.
 Losing weight and good posture also help.

 If surgery is necessary, the disk may be removed or part of the spine may be fused.
 In addition, hardware may be used, such as rods, plates or screws.
 One procedure is a diskectomy, the removal of a herniated disk to relieve pressure on a nerve root.